It's always full speed ahead for Foxboro High football catalyst Gordon

 “Dylan simply has a good offensive line in front of him,” Martinelli confirms.
 “Coach Bryan Carew has done a great job with the offense, melding Dylan’s running ability with his pass-catching abilities, to mesh with the QB’s abilities, combining his running ability and clicking on all cylinders.
 I’m certainly not surprised about what he’s done, but the numbers are kind of mind-boggling to us.”

 Gordon’s quarterback is no slouch, either, on this offensive powerhouse.
-Senior Tom Marcucella also leads the Hockomock in passing TDs with 19, but his synchronicity with Gordon is not a coincidence.
+Senior Tom Marcucella also led the Hockomock in passing TDs with 19, but his synchronicity with Gordon is not a coincidence.

 “He’s been one of my best buddies my whole life,” Gordon says of Marcucella.
 “We’ve been playing basically our whole lives; he left the game for a while and got back into it in eighth grade, and we help each other grow.
 I like to think he makes me a better running back and I like to think I make him a better passer.
 Our relationship, I wouldn’t change for the world — I hope that it can bring a Super Bowl title.”